Sunset-Flock/Timberdoodle/README.md

     - as all geometry is bindless, the indirections from meshlet_instance->mesh_instance->mesh allows this to be one drawcall

 The second step can also be performed by task shaders instead of a compute pass.
 Sadly, task shaders have poor performance for very high meshlet counts.
 This makes them slower on my gpu (RTX4080) for high meshlet counts.
 For lowish meshlet counts (<100k) the task shaders are faster tho because they avoid the barrier between compute and mesh shader as well as allow for some overlap between meshshading and meshlet culling work.

+> TIDO now uses async compute to overlap a few misc work passes (Tlas build, sky generation, light culling) with the beginning of the frame, hiding most of the latency of a separate compute cull.
+This makes the task shader path even less useful as async compute can overlap the induced barrier very well.

 There is a catch to the "one drawcall" to draw everything, as the Pixelshader for alpha discard geometry prevents early z tests due to the discard call.
 To prevent general performance degradation, Tido has two rasterization pipelines, one without alpha discard that can perform early z tests used on opaque.
 And one pipeline that does use discard to support alpha discard geometry.